Blue’s Clues toy recalled after children suffer facial injuries

-The Consumer Product Safety Commission said the recall involves Blue’s Clues Foot to Floor Ride-on Toys.
-This toy is made with plush light blue fabric with spots and is in the shape of the cartoon dog character Blue.
+The Consumer Product Safety Commission said the recall involves Blue’s Clues Foot to Floor Ride-on toys.
+This toy is made with plush light blue fabric with spots and is in the shape of the iconic Nickelodeon dog Blue.

 The ride-on toy has four wheels with handlebars tucked behind the dog’s ears.
-It is intended for toddlers 18 months to 3 years.
+It’s intended for toddlers 18 months to 3 years old.

 The recall was initiated after Huffy Corporation received 19 reports of children falling forward while they were riding the toy.
 18 facial injuries have been reported.